 Aaron Fox is in his sixth season as UTSA's director of track & field and cross country.
-An integral part of Roadrunners track & field for more than a decade, Fox has been in charge of the men since 2003 and he added the women to his list of responsibilities following the merging of the two programs in July 2008.
+An integral part of Roadrunners track & field for nearly 14 years, Fox has been in charge of the men since 2003 and he added the women to his list of responsibilities following the merging of the two programs in July 2008.
 His career in the Alamo City began as an assistant for both the men and women from 2000-02.

 Fox led UTSA's successful transition into the Western Athletic Conference (WAC) last year following unprecedented success in the program's former home, the Southland Conference.

 The Roadrunners men captured the WAC Indoor Championship in February behind a school-record-tying six individual/relay titles.
 The victory was UTSA's eighth consecutive indoor league title and Fox was named WAC Coach of the Year (his eighth straight indoor coaching award).
 Richard Garrett Jr. was tabbed the conference's Outstanding Field Performer and he went on to match the program's highest national indoor finish with his fourth-place performance in the shot put.
 Outdoors, Joshua Smith advanced to the NCAA Championships semifinals in the 400-meter hurdles and his 13th-place performance earned him second-team All-America accolades.

 Meanwhile, the women just missed out on their first indoor league crown in 19 years when they finished second to I-35 rival Texas State by just six points.
 That came on the heels of a runner-up effort at the WAC Cross Country Championships, which featured the closest race in meet history (Idaho won by only three points).

 All told, UTSA won a total of 12 conference gold medals (eight indoor/four outdoor) in their first and only season in the circuit and Jonas Gutierrez also earned WAC Men's Outdoor Freshman of the Year honors.